Skip to cookie consent Skip to main content

 As the expert on your health care team who will likely know you best, your PCP’s role is to:

-• Provide preventive care, like annual physicals, routine health screenings, and vaccinations
+• Provide preventive care, routine health screenings, and vaccinations

 • Guide healthy lifestyle choices